-Crab cakes are sort of like Macaroni and Cheese to me.
-I’m constantly in search of restaurants that have a yummier version than the last.
-Living in the South, crab cakes are not terribly difficult to find either.
+Crab cakes are sort of like Macaroni and Cheese to me, I’m constantly in search of restaurants that have a yummier version than the last.
+Living in the South, it’s not terribly difficult to find either.
 We seem to have a knack for both.

 I know I’ve told ya’ll before, but I loooooove crab cakes.
 A crab cake on a salad is one of my favorite go-to dinners.
 A couple weeks ago when I made the Orange Vinaigrette and copy cat Herb Box salad, I thought crab cakes would be the perfect accompaniment.
 I was right.;)